NEXT COURSE DATE: 29th and 30th November 2017

-This course is run across 2 days on July 4th / 5th at the Macdonald Windsor Hotel [Windsor, SL4 1LH UK link].
+This course is run across 2 days at the Macdonald Windsor Hotel [Windsor, SL4 1LH UK link].

-Course attendees benefit from a fully inclusive package, will receive a certificate of completion and be registered on the IoTSF database and inducted into the Training Alumni platform.
+Course attendees benefit from a fully inclusive package, will receive a certificate of completion, be registered on the IoTSF database and inducted into the Training Alumni platform.

 Interested parties are encouraged to book early as places are limited